FranciscoAzevedo/Kaggle_Titanic_Challenge/README.md

 5 - Evaluate and Improve: Test the models and use cross-validation to tune the hypeparameters of the best models

-6 - Rant:   I dont like most ensemble ideas like boosting,bagging or *sigh* stacking.
+6 - Rant:   I dont like most ensemble ideas like boosting,bagging, stacking.
 To me its just a quick way to up
-            your algorithms performance as if it was a black box model to sell to a company.
+            your algorithms performance as if it was a black box model.
 There's some empirical background for those methods (decrease model variance in bagging and bias in boosting) but it still feels cheap.

-7 - Voting: Disregard any moral or academic values and just apply gradboost and (hard) vote your top5 models

 # What I've learned